hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 the relative roughness factor,  £/D to enter Fig. IIIA-3 and this can be obtained, for several kinds of pipes, from Fig. llIA-4.

+<units us = "If the fluid is fresh water at = 60° F or atmospheric
-If the fluid is fresh water at 60° F or atmospheric air at 60° F the scales at the top of Figs. IIIA-1-3 incl., may be used.
-For convenience in air and water computations only, the scale reading is the product of the average velocity in feet/second and the internal diameter in inches, (VD").
+air at 60° F the scales at the top of Figs. IIIA-1-3 incl., may be used.
+For convenience in air and water computations only, the scale reading is the product of the average velocity in feet/second and the internal diameter in inches, (VD)". metric = "If the fluid is fresh water at = 15.6° C or atmospheric air at 15.6° C the scales at the top of Figs. IIIA-1-3 incl., may be used.
+For convenience in air and water computations only, the scale reading is the product of the average velocity in feet/second and the internal diameter in inches, (VD)."

 For other fluids or temperatures the scales at the bottom of Figs. IIIA-1-3 incl., must be used.
 The